NickWaterton/mcScript/README.md

-# mcScript
+# mcScript (mcCloud versions)
-mcScript libraries and examples
+mcScript Cloud libraries and examples

+*Please note*
+This is works in progress, many of the libraries/examples/projects are under development.

+This is part of the mcCloud Alpha testing program.